Mal Lanyon: Controversies

 On 25 February 2021, while he was in contention to replace retiring commissioner Mick Fuller, deputy commissioner Lanyon was scheduled to attend an event at Goulburn Police Academy.
 He stayed at the Mercure Hotel on the previous night.
 At 10:58 pm, police were called to a welfare check and found Lanyon near his hotel, lying on a footpath intoxicated.
-An ambulance was called and Lanyon became aggressive towards the paramedics.
-He also called the chief executive of NSW Ambulance.
+An ambulance was called and Lanyon became aggressive towards the paramedics, telling one of the paramedics to "fuck off".
+The paramedic then told Lanyon "don’t swear at me, I don’t come to work to be sworn at".
+Lanyon then turned towards the paramedic as if he wanted to shape up and strike him.”
+He also insisted on calling the chief executive of NSW Ambulance Dominic Morgan and the two had a "brief conversation" before the phone was handed back to the paramedic.
 Lanyon was eventually escorted to his hotel room.
 He later said that he had been training very hard that day for a charity bicycle ride and had ridden 300 km.
 However, he said that he drank more than he should have that night.
+Fuller was asked about the incident at a parliamentary hearing and testified that Lanyon had told him that the reason he required the assistance of paramedics was that he had suffered a “medical episode”, that alcohol was consumed but the consumption had not contributed to the "medical episode".
+Fuller claimed the episode was instead "related to either low blood pressure or low blood sugar.”
+Greens MP David Shoebridge noted that the ambulance report showed Mr Lanyon’s blood pressure was “healthy”.
 Karen Webb was subsequently appointed the new commissioner.

 On 31 December 2023, Lanyon invited his wife and two friends onto an operational police boat, OPV Nemesis, on Sydney Harbour to view the New Years Eve fireworks.
+Lanyon claimed no alcohol was taken onto or consumed on the vessel that evening.
 The incident led to complaint being lodged with the Law Enforcement Conduct Commission.
 Lanyon admitted that he should have thought more carefully about the invitations.

 When Lanyon was being considered as the next commissioner in 2025, NSW premier Chris Minns said "if we're only picking people who have got completely lily-white records then we'll be missing out on a lot of people who can contribute to public life in New South Wales.
 Upon being announced as commissioner, Lanyon said was now mindful of his drinking and practised moderation, and acknowledged his past misjudgements.

 An editorial in The Sydney Morning Herald on 24 September 2025 was critical of Lanyon's appointment, calling it "one of the most flawed decisions made by the present NSW government" and noting that "the boys’ club is alive and well in Sydney".